To inquire about a baptism, wedding, or funeral, please contact one of the clergy. In emergency, clergy will respond day or night.

-For baptism please call the church office.
-In emergency, clergy will respond day or night.
-For planning a baptism, clergy like to visit with the family ahead of time to record information, go over the worship and answer any questions there might be.
+When planning a baptism, clergy like to visit with the family ahead of time to record information, go over the worship service, and answer any questions there might be.
 Scheduling a baptism can be whenever family and friends can be present.
 The church does not celebrate baptisms during Lent.
 The Great Vigil of Easter (right after Lent) is a wonderful time for baptism as are the day of Pentecost, the Sunday after All Saints’ Day and on the First Sunday after the Epiphany when we celebrate the Baptism of our Lord.
+Online Baptism Request form.

 In the Christian faith, marriage is the covenant between two people entered into before God in the Church.
 Weddings traditionally take place in the presence of Christian witnesses and invited guests in the presence of God in the St. Paul’s Church.

 Marriage is a sacramental institution, given to us by God for our mutual joy and is the visible sign of the mystery of the union of love between Christ and the Church – a sign of gracious, sacrificing, faithful love.
 It is a lifelong commitment by two people to love, honor and cherish one another through life in faithfulness and true godliness.
 At Saint Paul’s, marriage is open to all, regardless of sexual orientation.
 At least one person, bride or groom, must be a baptized Christian.